 Tips on Choosing the Right Reed

-Reeds are also instrument-specific, meaning you cannot use alto saxophone reeds in place of clarinet reeds or vice versa.
-The reason for this is that mouthpieces differ from each other in size.
-Hence, you need to bear this in mind and consider the following factors when searching for a suitable reed:
+Reeds are specific to each instrument.
+You can’t use alto saxophone reeds for clarinets or vice versa because mouthpieces vary in size.
+Keep this in mind and consider the following factors when choosing a suitable reed:

 Consider Your Skills and Experience

-When choosing reeds, you need to figure out which reed strength you would need.
-The reed strength does not refer to the reed size but its density and flexibility measurement.
-As mentioned above, you will see any of the numbers 1 to 5 on the reed’s back.
-However, double reeds for bassoon, oboe, and English horn are rated as hard, medium-hard, medium, medium-soft, and soft.
-It will be helpful to note that different manufacturers also provide different reed strength rating.
+When picking reeds, figure out which reed strength you need.
+Strength refers to a reed’s density and flexibility, not size.
+You’ll see numbers 1 to 5 on the back, while double reeds for bassoon, oboe, and English horn are rated as hard, medium-hard, medium, medium-soft, and soft.
+Note that different manufacturers offer varying strength ratings.

 Filed and Unfiled

-As you search for the right reed, you will discover that some reeds are unfiled while others are filed.
-As you scrutinize the reed structure, you will discover the French File behind the vamp or a cut portion, wherein the bark has been sanded off.
+When you’re searching for the right reed, you’ll notice some are unfiled while others are filed.
+If you look closely at the structure, you’ll see the French File behind the vamp, where the bark has been sanded off.

-Filed reeds are often preferred by those who use moderately resistant traditional and dark-sounding mouthpieces.
-With filed reeds, mouthpieces can blow more freely.
-Moreover, the filed ones make a brighter tone for resistant mouthpieces.
-This implies that filed ones are perfect for pop and jazz sax mouthpieces that come with a high baffle.
+Filed reeds are ideal for those using moderately resistant traditional and dark-sounding mouthpieces.
+They allow mouthpieces to blow more freely and produce a brighter tone.
+This makes them perfect for pop and jazz sax mouthpieces with a high baffle.

-On the other hand, those who play moderate bright and easy-blowing mouthpieces prefer the unfiled ones.
+On the other hand, those who play moderate, bright, easy-blowing mouthpieces prefer the unfiled ones.
 The unfiled reeds, however, offer more resistance and darker tones.

 Consider the Brand